 On the Environment Texture Node, click “Open” and a file browser will appear.
-Navigate to the location of the HDRI on our computer.
+Navigate to the location of the HDRI on your computer.
 Choose “Open Image.”
-The HDRI will load into our scene.
+The HDRI will load into the scene.

 If we have the Node Wrangler Addon installed, we simply select the Environment Texture Node and press “Control+T” to add the mapping setup.
-It will add both the Mapping Node and the Texture Coordinate Node for us.
+It will add the Mapping Node and the Texture Coordinate Node.

-Adjusting the location might be something we could find useful but make very small adjustments as too much will distort the image.
-We almost never want to scale the HDRI but if we did, the scale options in the Mapping Node would allow us to do so.
+Adjusting the location might be useful but make very small adjustments as too much will distort the image.
+We almost never want to scale the HDRI but if we did, the scale options in the Mapping Node would allow us to.

 Because this is a node setup, we can of course add all sorts of nodes to adjust the look of the HDRI just as we would with materials.

 For example, we could add a “Bright Contrast” Node between the Environment Texture Node and the Background Node to adjust the brightness and contrast of the HDRI.
 We could do the same with a Hue/Saturation Node or any other node for color correction.

 We can use HDRIs for lighting even if we don’t want to see the HDRI in the background.
 To do so, we have to render with a transparent background.